Danny Kerry (field hockey)

 Danny Kerry MBE (born 2 December 1970) is an English international field hockey coach.
 He was the head coach for the England and Great Britain Men's teams from September 2018 until January 2022.

 He had previously been Head Coach for the England and Great Britain Women's teams from 2005 to 2012 and 2014 to 2018.
 During this tenure the national teams medalled at Commonwealth, European, World and Olympic level.
 Kerry was voted Team GB coach of the year in 2016 following the Rio Olympic Games, and awarded the Sam Musabini medal by UK Coaching.

 Kerry was appointed Member of the Order of the British Empire (MBE) for services to Women's Hockey in the 2017 Birthday Honours.

-He was born in King's Lynn, Norfolk and was educated at King Edward VII in King's Lynn, Norfolk., and studied at Loughborough University and the University of Warwick., and holds Honorary Doctorates from both Loughborough & Roehampton University.
+He was born in King's Lynn, Norfolk and was educated at the town's King Edward VII School.
+He subsequently studied at Loughborough University and the University of Warwick, and holds Honorary Doctorates from both Loughborough & Roehampton University.